mlabs-haskell/styleguide/README.md

 ### Imports

-All modules MUST use one of the following conventions for imports:
+All modules MUST use the following conventions for imports:

 * ``import Foo (Baz (Quux, quux), Bar, frob)``
 * ``import qualified Bar.Foo as Foo``

-More specifically, any imported module must _either_ explicitly name every identifier it imports, or be imported qualified.
 If `ImportQualifiedPost` is enabled, the following form MAY also be used:

 * ``import Bar.Foo qualified as Foo``